 The majority of marketer complaints regarding Facebook ad performance can be traced back to a lack of creativity.
-Far too often, campaigns are created as if they apply to all within the target audience when in reality there are layers of shades of gray.
+Far too often, The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. are created as if they apply to all within the target audience when in reality there are layers of shades of gray.

 Not everyone in your audience knows you.
 Not everyone who knows you fits your target profile.
 Not everyone who knows you is ready to buy.
 We need a strategy to pull apart these layers.